Nine years ago, I set out to build something smart and soulful, a place where meaningful work could thrive alongside people I adore.

 3. You Can't Outsource Culture

 Culture isn’t a slogan and, as they say, “Culture eats strategy for breakfast.”
 It’s not a retreat or a brand-values poster that hangs in the office.
-It’s the check-in text when someone’s having a hard week; it’s laughing during a late-night deadline; it’s how we handle mistakes.
-At the heart of everything, I hope I’ve created a place where people belong, allowing them to become even more of who they are.
+It’s the check-in text when someone’s having a hard week, it’s laughing during a late-night deadline, it’s how we handle mistakes.
+At the heart of everything, I want Amp to be a place where people belong, allowing them to become even more of who they are.

 4. Strategy Is a Living Thing